wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

  of Enhancements.

 ### &nbsp;Purpose
-Create an online checkers game that users can play in their browsers.
+&nbsp;&nbsp;&nbsp;&nbsp;Create an online checkers game that users can play in their browsers.
 The interface should be easy to use and playing a game should be seamless and simple.
 Additionally, enhancement features should be added to increase user interaction.